SnoozToolbox/SnoozDoc/user_guide/tools/Processing/Oxygen_saturation_report.rst

 .. warning::

     Invalid sections must be annotated in the accessory file before running this tool.
-The :ref:`Oxymeter` viewer can be used to mark the invalid section.
+The :ref:`Oximeter` viewer can be used to mark the invalid section.

 .. note::